UK's most diverse street to back England at King Power Stadium

 Hairdresser works in the UniCity Hair Studio

 "I did enjoy watching them (England), it was an amazing time.
 They went further than anyone expected and everyone was watching, especially in this shop we had the screens showing football all the time and supporting the team.
 It was buzzing, it was an amazing time.
 Everyone was happy, football kind of brings everyone together and this city being a multi-cultural city, everyone was out - all races, loving it.
-England all the way… hopefully in the next four years we will win the World Cup!
+England all the way... hopefully in the next four years, we will win the World Cup!
 With the achievement, it's good for everyone to have the chance to see the boys and wish them well.
-In previous World Cups they had not done so well and it had brought the morale down, but this World Cup people that don't even support football got into football."
+In previous World Cups, they had not done so well and it had brought the morale down, but this World Cup people that don't even support football got into football."

 Ufuk Gundogdu - 32 years old